 Accessories & Packaging

-Packaging is in the same ballpark as the IT01 but a grade or two higher in quality.
-You get the same lid design box but bi-folding rather flip design of the IT01.
+The packaging is in the same ballpark as the IT01 but a grade or two higher in quality.
+You get the same lid design box but bi-folding rather than the flip design of the IT01.
 The IT04’s are neatly tucked away in the aluminum screw lid carry case in a nice little corduroy insert.
 To the bottom, you have an accessories box with the cables and ear tips and to the side a little manuals envelope.

 I have to give props for the little corduroy insert.
 It is actually something I would not pack away with the box and probably use on the go along with the aluminum case.
 It holds them neatly in one place for display and prevents from knocks and bangs.
 If you want more to pack in the case it will have to come out though.
 The bottom and top of the case are fabric lined though so it does have a decent level of protection.